Standing Rules (Dated August 2020)

 National Specialty Committees

 The Chair is appointed as the location for the National Specialty is approved by the Board and serves until completion of the event.
-The Chair shall select his/her own committee and will maintain contact with the National Specialty Liaison of the Board of Directors.
+The Chair shall select his/her own committee and will maintain contact with the board of directors.

 Breeder Referral Committee: